gouravgithub7710/web-dev-start-to-end/Node_js/Notes.md

     npm init -- creatre package.json file
-    npm i express -- for install express form npm npm i nodemon -- automatically restarting the node application
+    npm i express -- for install express form npm npm i nodemon -- automatically restarting the node application npm i lodash  --
+                    Lodash is a popular JavaScript utility library that provides helper functions for common programming tasks like: Working with arrays, objects, strings, and numbers

 # Postman
   Postman is a tool used to test APIs.